 Management has the responsibility to take adequate proactive precautions, comply with OSHA standards, and assure the safety and health of employees.

-A safety “program” may be thought of as a plan of action to accomplish a safety objective.
+A safety program is a plan of action to accomplish one or more safety objectives.
 An effective safety program is designed around the processes, procedures, and practices normally assigned to employees and integrate safety-related decisions and precautions into them.
-Oil and gas contractors must initiate and maintain such programs as may be necessary to comply with CFR 1926.20.
-Ref: 1926.20(b) See Module 7 for more information on Programs.
+Oil and gas contractors must initiate and maintain safety programs as necessary to comply with CFR 1926.20(b).
+See Module 7 for more information on Programs.

 It's important to understand who is responsible for safety on the oil and gas wellsite construction.
 According to OSHA, there are four employer roles or categories on a multi-employer wellsite: